 Contents

-Immerse in the breathtaking beauty of Keukenhof Gardens, home to seven million tulips spanning 800 varieties.
+Take in the breathtaking beauty of Keukenhof, home to seven million tulips spanning 800 varieties.
 Located in the scenic Bollenstreek region, it's the ultimate Amsterdam day trip during tulip season.
-Don't miss the tulip festival – book Ke...
+Don't miss the tulip festival – book Keukenhof...

 Also Known As